 7.6) “Fast breathing after choking or gagging.”

 If choking is suspected, take it seriously.
-Some airway events can leave behind swelling or aspiration.
+Some airway events can leave swelling behind.
 If breathing remains abnormal afterward, urgent veterinary assessment is the safer move.
-Related read: Choking: Safe Heimlich for Cats.

 If your cat is in respiratory distress, the first priority is usually oxygen and stabilization.
 Vets often keep handling light in the beginning because stress can make breathing worse.